guillaumedsde/dissertation-notech/timelog.md

 ## 16/10/2019

 - **4 hours** working on Flask API, added document set creation and SQL model generation from OpenAPI specification and marshmallow serialization

+## 17/10/2019

+- **3 hours** going over java backend implementation, writing Dockefile for compiling and running it

+## 20/10/2019

+- **2 hours** more progress on ReactJS course, some thoughts on the application and the rescope